-Rachel Roberts is the Executive Assistant to the Chair, based at the SSC office in Bath.
-Rachel has a Zoology degree from Nottingham University, and gained a Masters (by research) in Ecology and Environmental Management at the University of York where she undertook research projects on badgers, kangaroos and the acclimatisation of plants.
+Rachel Hoffmann is the SSC Network Coordinator based in Cambridge.
+Rachel has a zoology degree from Nottingham University, and gained a Masters (by research) in Ecology and Environmental Management at the University of York where she undertook research projects on badgers, kangaroos and the acclimatisation of plants.
 She has extensive experience in the field of conservation and, prior to joining the SSC, completed five years of employment in a dual role working internationally with the RSPB and the global BirdLife partnership.
-Rachel has diverse responsibilities including management of the SSC Chair’s office, provision of support to both the Chair and all the Specialist Groups ensuring regular communication, co-ordination and collaboration between the Chair and all components of the IUCN network worldwide.
-She also works closely with the IUCN Species Programme Marketing and Communications Officer on SSC communications, and with the IUCN Species Programme Officers to assist with SSC network support.
-She is also Project Manager of the Amazing Species (previously Species of the Day) web initiative.
+Rachel has diverse responsibilities including providing key support (working closely with the SSC Network Support Officers based in the IUCN Global Species Programme (GSP)), specifically to the IUCN SSC Specialist Groups, to the SSC Network as a whole and the SSC Chair to deliver the IUCN Species Strategic Plan and to contribute to new, developing and on-going SSC programmes.
+Rachel works with SGs on letters of intervention, in an attempt to influence the actions of Governments which may be impacting on threatened species, and also helps to ensure regular communication, coordination and collaboration between the SSC Chair’s Office, the IUCN GSP and the IUCN network worldwide.
+She is also Project Manager of the Amazing Species web initiative.

-Michael Hoffmann, a South African national, is currently based in the UNEP-WCMC office in Cambridge, UK, where he serves as Senior Scientific Officer to IUCN’s Species Survival Commission.
+Michael Hoffmann, a South African national, is currently based in the UNEP-WCMC office in Cambridge, UK, where he serves as Senior Scientist to the SSC.
 Mike provides technical and scientific support to the work of the Commission and helps ensure uptake of Commission-based research in appropriate policy arenas.
 He has extensive experience with the IUCN SSC Species Survival Commission and the IUCN Red List categories and criteria, workshop facilitation, networking, and data analysis.
 Mike previously worked in the IUCN Species Programme (2005-2010), including as manager of the Biodiversity Assessment Unit in Washington, DC, and in the Center for Applied Biodiversity Science at Conservation International (2003-2005).
 His original area of expertise is mammalogy, having spent time at the Mammal Research Institute at the University of Pretoria, South Africa (1996-1999), and at the Wildlife Conservation Research Unit at the University of Oxford, UK (2000-2002).
-He is a member of the IUCN SSC Afrotheria, Antelope, Canid and Wolf Specialist Groups, serving as the Red List Authority focal point for canids.
-He has co-edited six books (including three volumes of the forthcoming The Mammals of Africa) and authored 27 book chapters and 21 peer-reviewed papers (6 in the journals Nature and Science).”
+He is a member of the IUCN SSC Afrotheria, Antelope and Canid Specialist Groups, serving as the Red List Authority focal point for canids.
+He has co-edited six books (including three volumes of the recently published Mammals of Africa) and authored 31 peer-reviewed papers (7 in the journals Nature and Science).”